pdfcpu/pdfcpu/content/getting_started/piping.md

 Avoid adding a separate `optimize` step after commands that already write an optimized PDF.
 For example, `merge`, `stamp`, `watermark`, `trim` and `rotate` produce processed PDF output directly.
 Use `optimize` as its own pipeline step when optimization is the operation you want to perform.

+## Temporary storage and output replacement

+PDF input from `stdin` is stored in a temporary file.
+Merged form multi-fill output to `stdout` also uses temporary storage.
+See [Environment Variables](/getting_started/environment_variables#temporary-storage) to choose its location.

+When replacing a file, pdfcpu writes a temporary copy beside the destination first.
+If writing fails, the original remains intact.
+Allow space for the full input when piping and the full resulting output when replacing a file, including incremental updates.

+Output sent to `stdout`, including shell redirection with `>` is outside this replacement handling.

 ## Support Matrix

 The matrix describes PDF piping support for command input and output positions.